How to send emails with Keystone

 });

-Now run this file with node test-email.js
+Now run this file with node test-email.js, and you should see this

 logged in your console: